 A parked domain is a domain that is registered but does not have a web hosting account – it simply points to an existing domain.
 It is an additional domain you own that directs visitors to the domain name it is “parked” on top of.
 If visitors type the address of a parked domain name into their browser, they will be directed to the main domain name and will see exactly the same information they would get if they had typed in the main domain name address.

 In other words, it’s like building multiple websites that contain exactly the same information using different domain names, but only having to maintain one.

 A parked domain name is useful if you own a “domain name family” (e.g. domain.com, domain.net, domain.org, domain.info), or similar / related domains, but you only want to build and promote a single domain name (i.e. one website).

-Similarly, if you plan to build a global brand but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .us, .es, .ru, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.
+Similarly, if you plan to build an international business but are just starting out, you can initially point domains that you have registered with different country extensions (e.g. .us, .it, .br, etc.) to your main website so that all visitors can access the same content until you are ready to expand and create different websites for each country.

 Comparing Addon vs Alias Domains

 If you’re trying to decide what kind of domain configuration you should use, here’s a quick guide: